Thailand Tariff Rates 2026: 10% on US Imports

 Thailand is significantly more competitive post-SCOTUS — the 26-point reduction makes Thai goods viable across many product categories that were priced out at 36%.
 For hard drives and electronics, many HTS codes carry 0% MFN duty, making the 10% Section 122 tariff the only layer.
 Thai canned tuna faces 10% Section 122 plus specific MFN duties.
 All ASEAN suppliers now face the same 10% Section 122 rate, so competition shifts to quality, capacity, and logistics rather than tariff arbitrage.

 US import duties on goods from Thailand are determined by multiple overlapping tariff authorities.
 The base layer is the Section 122 tariff at 10%, which applies to all countries and is set to expire around July 24, 2026.
+(The Court of International Trade ruled this tariff unlawful in May 2026; it remains collected under a Federal Circuit stay while the government’s appeal proceeds.)
 Section 232 tariffs of 50% on steel and 50% on aluminum apply to metals imports, regardless of the Section 122 rate.

 To calculate the total duty on a specific import from Thailand, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Thailand rates with other countries to evaluate sourcing alternatives.